DWI Austin Texas

 - That you had ANY alcohol in your system.

-It is essential the request for the DWI Driver’s License Hearing is submitted prior to the 15-day deadline.
-If the request is submitted past the 15-day time period, the hearing will be denied.
+The request for the DWI Driver’s License Hearing must be submitted before the 15-day deadline.
+If the request is submitted over the 15 days, the hearing will be denied.

 The hearing can take up to 120 days to be scheduled.
-The hearing consists of the several steps:
+The hearing comprises several steps:

 - The Department of Public Safety must submit an arrest report to the presiding judge.